Nikfilk2030/go-coursework/README.md

 # Gigachat

 Welcome to Gigachat!
-This is a simple chat application built with React, Node.js, and MongoDB.
+This is a simple chat application built with React, PostgreSQL, Go.

+## Coursework

+This work was part of Nikita Sheverdov's coursework, so I advise you to study the [course report](https://www.overleaf.com/read/pncrvxygzjfp)

 ## Project Structure